Broadcast TV Viewership During Coronavirus

 - Demos: A18+, A18-34, A25-54

-- Overall viewership increased in March, April, May, June, July and August over the same weeks last year.
+- Overall viewership increased in these months over the same months last year.

 - The most dramatic increases occurred in evening news, specifically for 18-34.

-Source: Nielsen, NLTV, monthly average of weekly cumed impressions in the 25 LPMs.
-M-F Local News: M-F 4-8p.
+Source: Nielsen, NLTV, monthly average of weekly cumed impressions and % Increases Vs. 2019 in the 25 LPMs.
+M-F AM, Evening & Late Local News.
 ABC, CBS, CW, Fox, NBC, Tel, Uni

 Source: GfK TVB Media Comparisons Study 2020.
 Persons 18-34.
 Agree Strongly or Agree Somewhat.
 Q9 - For each source, please indicate the extent to which you agree or disagree with the following statement: I trust the News that I see/hear on this media source